Objectives of the service

 KSAT DECOM will help decommissioning industry and operators in offshore Oil & Gas and Wind farms to achieve a safer methods of execution, reduce costs and, of course, monitor the environmental impacts that these activities will have in the ocean and the fishing industry.

-KSAT DECOM will help decommissioning sector in offshore Oil & Gas and Wind Farms with:
+KSAT DECOM will help decommissioning sector with:

-- Adapting its NRT SAR-based oil spill detection service
+- NRT SAR-based oil spill detection service

 - Designing an optimal program in terms of revisit time, resolution and information to proactively detect oil spills and vessels.